 The advantage of the educational nature of CBT-I is that it provides patients with tools to apply in the future.
 Disadvantages of CBT-I include the duration of therapy and the relatively few clinicians who are skilled at all of its components.
 The benefit of CBT-I may be reduced when it is administered by less experienced clinicians .

-Small randomized studies have suggested that alternative delivery methods such as telephone-based CBT-I [38,39] and internet-based CBT-I [40-43] may be effective treatment options that could overcome some of the access and economic barriers that exist for traditional CBT-I. However, larger studies directly comparing these methods with traditional CBT-I are needed .
+Despite these results, larger studies are needed that directly compare alternative delivery methods with face-to-face CBT-I .
 In a small trial comparing face-to-face and guided online CBT-I with a wait-list control in 90 patients with insomnia, both delivery methods performed significantly better than the wait-list control, but face-to-face CBT-I was associated with larger treatment effects and better depression and anxiety outcomes than online delivery .